kubernetes-sigs/lws/keps/846-disaggregatedset-slices/README.md

 **Risk (v0.10)**: Adding the slice segment changed the generated LWS names (`<ds>-<revision>-<role>` became `<ds>-<slice>-<revision>-<role>`).
 A naive rollout would have renamed, and therefore recreated, the LWS (and pods) of DisaggregatedSets that already existed in clusters running a pre-slices release.

-**Mitigation (v0.10 only)**: The v0.10 controller adopted a pre-slices LWS (one with no `disaggregatedset.x-k8s.io/slice` label) in place as slice 0 under its old name, so upgrading recreated nothing.
+**Mitigation (v0.10 and v0.11)**: The v0.10 and v0.11 controllers adopted a pre-slices LWS (one with no `disaggregatedset.x-k8s.io/slice` label) in place as slice 0 under its old name, so upgrading recreated nothing.
 New LWS used the slice-aware name, and an existing deployment converged to it on its next rollout.
-This transitional path was removed in v0.11; see [Backward Compatibility](#backward-compatibility).
+This transitional path was removed in v1.0.0; see [Backward Compatibility](#backward-compatibility).

 **Risk**: More API objects exist (`slices x roles` LWS).